 Consultants must be true experts.
 Many people know "quite a lot" about a topic, but that does not make them true experts.
 In the example quoted above concerning PHAs, by the early 1990s many engineers and other technical specialists had become very familiar with the process of leading hazard analyses.
 This did not, however, qualify them to become PHA consultants.
 Their experience merely qualified them to lead hazards analyses, not to design, implement and run PHA systems.
-(Safety Moment #25: There’s No Substitute for Knowing What You’re Doing develops this idea in more detail.)

 The Consultant as Outsider

 The consultant should be an outsider.
 This is important because he or she may be called upon to present unpalatable truths to management.
 In many situations the cause of a problem such as a deteriorating safety record is understood by the people at the working level.
 However, no one within the organization feels that they can present "the truth" to management for fear of retribution.
 (This is not always a management problem.
 The consultant may find that management is quite flexible, and willing to adopt new techniques.
 The resistance may come from supervisors and working-level people who have become entrenched in the current mode of operating.)